 Investing in stocks is too complicated for beginners.
 Since unit trust is a collection of stocks and bonds bought with a joint fund, you need at least a basic understanding of the trust profile.
 Find out the unit trust’s key features — it could be solely investing in technology assets, equities of top-performing global companies, ESG-compliant enterprises, or shariah-compliant stocks within selected sectors or markets.

 Aside from that, examine details such as the distribution policy, fund management service fee, and other additional charges (e.g., entry fee, exit fee, trustee fee).
-It is worth to note that unit trusts are not all created equal when it comes to distribution (colloquially known as ‘dividends’).
+It is worth noting that unit trusts are not all created equal when it comes to distribution (colloquially known as ‘dividends’).
 Some funds are incidental, others are required to provide it annually.
-These information will help you determine whether this unit trust is potentially lucrative or not with your time frame.
+This information will help you determine whether this unit trust is potentially lucrative or not within your time frame.

 3. Refrain from “Timing the Market”